Surface vs. Island: When Your Browser Should Stay Yours

 | Identity, data, and AI-agent action in one platform | Fully supported | Partial or limited |

-| SIEM and SOAR integration | Fully supported | Partial or limited |
+| Security Information and Event Management (SIEM) and Security Orchestration, Automation, and Response (SOAR) integration | Fully supported | Partial or limited |

 Architectural capabilities.
 Containment depth credit to Island reflects the engineering reality of a forked browser.
 Sovereignty and deployment credits to Surface reflect a customer-hosted control plane.